frob/frob.github.com/content/posts/2016-09-30-a-new-simple-reading-rogue-like.md

  - The levels are procedurally generated.

 There is the possibility of a sequel.
 In the sequel the game complexity could scale to the player/user (maybe later).
 I have thought about this, but it is too early to consider this a feature.

+The goal is a book that never runs out of new pages.
+If I can get the template system right, a child will never be able to memorize their way through it -- they will have to actually read.
+That is the game, and it is one worth building.